⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 A Terry pat-down does not allow:

-Removing items that do not feel like weapons
+• Removing items that do not reasonably feel like weapons

-If an officer feels an object that is immediately identifiable as contraband through plain touch, it may be seized.
+If an object is immediately identifiable as contraband through plain touch, it may be seized.

 But that standard is strict.